Trade and Globalization

 The data hubs from several large international organizations publish and maintain extensive cross-country datasets on international trade.
 Here's a list of the most important ones:

 In addition to these sources, there are also many other academic projects that publish data on international trade.
-These projects tend to rely on data from one or more of the sources above; and they typically process and merge series in order to improve coverage and consistency.
+These projects tend to rely on data from one or more of the sources above, and they typically process and merge series in order to improve coverage and consistency.
 Three important sources are:

-How large are discrepancies between sources?
+How large are the discrepancies between sources?

 Constructing this chart was demanding.
-It required downloading trade data from many different sources, collecting the relevant series, and then standardising them so that the units of measure and the geographical territories were consistent.
+It required downloading trade data from many different sources, collecting the relevant series, and then standardizing them so that the units of measure and the geographical territories were consistent.

 Let's dig deeper to understand what's going on.